Assonance is a common literary device that deals with vowel sound repetition.

-Let’s take a look at some other word pairs using assonance:
+Let’s take a look at some word pairs using assonance:

-Each of those examples feature assonance, but they do not have the same consonant sounds.
+Each of these examples feature assonance, but they do not have the same consonant sounds.

 The second example’s assonance appears in the short /i/ sound.
-In this case, both “sit” and “Chip” actually have the letter i, but this is not a requirement for assonance.
+In this case, both “sit” and “Chip” have the same letter, but this is not a requirement for assonance.

 There are four common rhetorical devices that involve phonetic sounds.
 They can all be used together or used separately.